 Slack is an online collaboration tool for teams.
-It is used during the Jam as our main communication channel.
+This is where our online wordlwide community lives!
 Slack helps individuals, teams, local and global organisers to communicate and share work efficiently in one single platform.
 Registration Slack can be accessed through its app or on a browser, download it at:

-After you have signed-up through our Typeform, you get an invitation to the Global Goals Jam Slack team.
-There you can keep in touch with the Jam's global community by sending Direct Messages and setting up group chats: globalgoalsjam.slack.com
+You will find our team at globalgoalsjam.slack.com There you can keep in touch with the Jam's global community by sending Direct Messages and setting up group chats.
+You can join the community via bit.ly/ggj-slack